-The UF Water Institute, with support from the Colleges of Agricultural and Life Sciences and Liberal Arts and Sciences, and the Director of the Engineering School of Sustainable Infrastructure and Environment established an innovative education and research initiative The Water Institute Graduate Fellows (WIGF) Program.
-This program funds interdisciplinary faculty-graduate fellow teams to conduct integrative research in emerging areas of the water sciences and to participate in interdisciplinary graduate education and training activities.
+The UF Water Institute, with support from the Colleges of Agricultural and Life Sciences and Liberal Arts and Sciences, and the Directors of the Schools of Natural Resources and Environment and Engineering School of Sustainable Infrastructure and Environment established an innovative education and research initiative The Water Institute Graduate Fellows (WIGF) Program.
+This program funds interdisciplinary facultygraduate fellow teams to conduct integrative research in emerging areas of water sciences and to participate in interdisciplinary graduate education and training activities.
 The program supports: